-Here in America, we like convenience.
-If it saves us time, then it is worth the cost, right?
-“Time is money”, they say.
-So let’s take a look at how much a little convenience is costing us.
+Everyone loves convenience, right?.
+If it saves us time, then it is worth the cost.
+“Time is money”, they say, so let’s take a look at how much a little convenience is costing us.

-You are on your way home from work and stop at the local market to pick up some dinner items.
-Chicken, spinach, and potatoes are on the list.
+You are on your way home from work and stop at the local market to pick up some dinner items: chicken, spinach, and potatoes.
 You hit the produce aisle first and your eyes gravitate to the bagged spinach, in the cart it goes.
-Next item on the list, potatoes….”ooh that little package of roasted potatoes looks quick and easy to make and I don’t feel like peeling potatoes tonight”, so… in the cart it goes as well.
+Next item on the list, potatoes….”ooh that little package of roasted potatoes looks quick and easy to make and I don’t feel like peeling potatoes tonight”, so… in the cart it goes.
 You grab the chicken next and throw it in the cart and head to the speedy check out line and you’re out of the store in 10 minutes flat.
 That sure was quick and now you are headed home.
 Let’s break it down and see what convenience packaging can really cost you.

 Packaged spinach $2.99 Store Brand